navcoin/NavHub/content/news/2018-11-16-the-navcoin-community-fund-is-live.md

 For the full instructions on how to submit a proposal - [please view this guide in the Knowledge Base](https://info.navcoin.org/knowledge-base/creating-a-community-fund-proposal/).

+### Viewing Proposals

 You can view proposals once they've been submitted to the blockchain using the [NavCommunity Proposal Viewer](https://communityfund.nav.community/) or alternatively on the [NavExplorer website](https://www.navexplorer.com/community-fund/proposals/pending).

 These tools are designed to make it easier to view, vote and discuss proposals that are being voted on.

 ### How to create a great proposal?